Section 20 Agreements – Voluntary Accommodation

 We can liaise with the local authority and other parties on your behalf.

-We have a network of seven offices across Nottingham that can advise you in relation to child care proceedings.
+We have a network of five offices across Nottingham that can advise you in relation to child care proceedings.

 We can advise families on the whole process of a section 20 agreement, including any assessments the local authority might undertake if they plan to issue an application to the court.